 - You are covered by both Medicare and MassHealth (Medicaid).
 Medicare covers health care and prescription drugs.
-Medicaid covers your cost sharing for Medicare services, including deductibles, copayments, and coinsurance.
-MassHealth (Medicaid) also covers services Medicare does not cover, like longterm care, over-the-counter drugs, home and community-based services.
-We will display your benefits in the following chart ass integrated or combined Medicare and MassHealth (Medicaid) benefits where appropriate.
-We will list if benefits are covered under both Medicare and MassHealth (Medicaid), Medicare only or Medicaid only. - Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 handbook.
-View it online at medicare.gov or ask for a copy by calling 800-MEDICARE (800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 877-486-2048.)

-For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services.
-As stated in the first bullet, above, our plan covers both the Medicare and MassHealth (Medicaid) benefits.
-MassHealth (Medicaid) also covers your Medicare cost-sharing.
-We will display your benefits in the following chart as integrated or combined Medicare and MassHealth (Medicaid) benefits where appropriate.
-We will list whether benefits are covered under both Medicare and MassHealth (Medicaid), Medicare only or MassHealth (Medicaid) only.
-If you are within our month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, you may be responsible for any Medicare premiums that MassHealth (Medicaid) would normally pay on your behalf.
-Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.

-You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+MassHealth (Medicaid) covers your cost sharing for Medicare services, including deductibles, copayments, and coinsurance.
+MassHealth (Medicaid) also covers services Medicare does not cover, like long-term care, over-the-counter drugs, home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
+View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - As a WellSense Senior Care Options (HMO D-SNP) member, some benefits are covered by Medicare and some are covered by MassHealth (Medicaid).
+We integrate all of your benefits for you.
+The benefit chart reflects all covered services. - If you are within our plan's 1-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits. - You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.